Westminster School (Connecticut)

-Westminster School is a private, coeducational college-preparatory, boarding and day school located in Simsbury, Connecticut accepting around 20% of applicants.
+The Westminster School is a private, coeducational college-preparatory, boarding and day school located in Simsbury, Connecticut, United States, accepting around 20% of applicants.
 The total student population is approximately 400, and includes pupils from 25 US states and 30 countries.
 It is also a member of the Founders League, an athletic league comprising ten college preparatory boarding schools in Connecticut and one in New York.

 History

 Westminster School was founded in 1888 as a boys' school by William Lee Cushing, a graduate of Yale University.
 Girls were first admitted to the school in 1971.
 Like many boarding schools, Westminster faced difficult times in the 1970s as it competed for a shrinking pool of boarding students.
 When Donald Werner retired in 1993, after serving as Headmaster for 21 years, he was succeeded by Graham Cole.
-During the Cole years, enrollment for the school grew from 340 to 385 students, with 88 faculty.